 Parking is available throughout Newport City centre, although prices vary and can be quite expensive.
 The nearest car parks to our Newport campus are the Newport County Council Car Park, and the Kingsway Carpark.
 Prices, facilities and opening times can be found on Parkopedia (http://en.parkopedia.co.uk/) and apps such as the ‘smart parking’ app are great ways of finding the locations and costs local carparks.

 The university has negotiated 20% discount for students at the Kingsway Centre.
-To qualify for this discount, please ask a member of Security to stamp your ticket at the campus reception desk on the ground floor.
+To qualify for this discount, please scan your ticket at the campus reception desk on the ground floor.

 Alternative Parking around City Campus.